hazelcast/hazelcast-packaging/README-Running.txt

-Run a new Hazelcast member instance with:

-    $ hazelcast-member start

-Stop a running member instance with:

-    $ hazelcast-member stop

-Inspect a current member instance status with:
+hazelcast-member controls Hazelcast member instance(s) on the local machine

-    $ hazelcast-member status
+Usage:  hazelcast-member COMMAND

+Basic Commands:
+  logs        display logs for a member start       start a Hazelcast member status      display process status for started members stop        stop a member

+Other Commands:
+  list        print started members IDs usage       display usage information

+Options:
+  -h or --help
+        display usage and options

+  -v or --version
+        print Hazelcast version

+Run 'hazelcast-member help COMMAND' for more information on a command.